PDF Cover

 Advancements in On-orbit Servicing

 The advent of Robotic Arms for Satellite Servicing has revolutionized the space industry.
 These robotic arms, designed with precision and accuracy, have made on-orbit servicing a reality.
 Previously, malfunctioning satellites were considered lost, leading to financial losses and gaps in service.
 However, with the introduction of these robotic arms, defunct satellites can now be repaired or refueled in space, extending their life and functionality.
 This transition has not only reduced costs associated with launching new satellites but also minimized space debris, contributing to sustainable space operations.
+This industry transition is expected to add $169 million in the industry revenue between 2024 and 2030.

 02